mery44-ui/mery44-ui/README.md

-# 💫 About Me:
+#Hey, I'm Meryam 👋
-🔭 I’m currently working on: Building a solid foundation in algorithms and my first programming languages (C/Python).<br><br>👯 I’m looking to collaborate on: Beginner-friendly open-source projects or study groups for core CS subjects.<br><br>🤝 I’m looking for help with: Mastering Data Structures and understanding how to structure clean code.<br><br>🌱 I’m currently learning: The fundamentals of Software Development and exploring various IT fields to find my niche.<br><br>💬 Ask me about: My experience as a 1st-year Genie Info student or what I've discovered in tech this week!<br><br>⚡ Fun fact: I spend 90% of my time debugging and the other 10% wondering why the code finally worked.
+🔭 I’m currently a 1st year computer engineering student .<br><br>
+👯 I’m looking to collaborate on beginner-friendly open-source projects or study groups for core CS subjects.<br><br>
+🌱 I’m currently learning The fundamentals of Software Development and exploring various IT fields to find my niche.<br><br>⚡ Fun fact: I spend 90% of my time debugging and the other 10% wondering why the code finally worked.

 ## 🌐 Socials: